resist-impuls/resist-impuls.github.io/outreach.md

 ## Citizen activities

-**5 December 2024: François Massonnet invited to the Egmont Institute (Brussels)** to give a presentation on the theme of "The Arctic: Belgium's role in shaping its future ([link](https://www.egmontinstitute.be/events/the-arctic-belgiums-role-in-shaping-its-future/)).
+**5 December 2024: François Massonnet invited to the Egmont Institute (Brussels)** to give a presentation on the theme of "[The Arctic: Belgium's role in shaping its future](https://www.egmontinstitute.be/events/the-arctic-belgiums-role-in-shaping-its-future/)".

 **9 September 2024: Participation to the WiseNight Event** (Natural Science Museum, Brussels), [link to the event](https://www.naturalsciences.be/fr/musee/actualites/wisenight-a-l-institut-des-sciences-naturelles-).